 Stress and anxiety reduction

 Interacting with animals has been shown to lower stress levels and alleviate anxiety in people living with dementia.
 Petting a dog or can release endorphins and reduce the production of the stress hormone, cortisol.
 This calming effect can help individuals with dementia feel more relaxed and at ease, reducing agitation and restlessness.
 For example, stroking a therapy rabbit’s soft fur coat can provide a soothing sensory experience and help an individual with dementia feel calmer.
 Touch can have a powerful, calming effect on our residents at the Future Care Group.
 A simple hand massage, gentle stroke of their hand, or simply holding their hand can have an instant settling effect.
-Our Namaste programme and wider dementia strategy supports this too.
+Our Namaste programme and wider dementia strategy support this too.

 Improved cognitive function